 As Design Pages are opened or saved, their name will appear in the Tabs above the Main View.
-Switch between Design Pages using the Tab View.
+You can switch between Design Pages using the Tab View.
 This is handy for clipboard operations such as doing a copy and paste between Design Pages.